 - Compare this data with your FTP to assess your efficiency on different types of course.

-- Although less precise than power, heart rate is still a useful indicator of your effort.
+- Although less accurate than power, heart rate is still a useful indicator of your effort.

 - Observe how your heart rate evolves in relation to your power over time.